 – Terminology: the key concepts should be simplified, clarified and defined in the ITU-R Strategic Plan, especially to avoid using terms, which have similar meanings (e.g. objective and goal), and

-– Highlighting ITU-R priorities in the ITU-R Strategic Plan: the World Radiocommunication Conferences (WRC) should be shown to be a central and priority activity of the ITU-R. As the strategic plan is linked to the financial and operational plans of the sector, the identification of WRCs as a strategic priority will help to ensure their functioning and timely convening.
+– Highlighting ITU-R priorities in the ITU-R Strategic Plan: the World Radiocommunication Conferences (WRC) should be shown to be among the central and priority activities of the ITU-R. As the strategic plan is linked to the financial and operational plans of the sector, the identification of WRCs as a strategic priority will help to ensure their functioning and timely convening.

 The RAG also noted that the Strategic Plan and the associated terminology should be consistent across the three Sectors and the General Secretariat.